lmarzen/qmk_firmware/readme.md

 This is a community supported repository with special thanks to Kasper at [MONACOKEYS](https://monacokeys.de) who provided some spare boards and endless time testing the initial port of the Bridge75.
-And to [SHORTCUT STUDIO] (https://shortcutofficial.com) for publishing the inital source code for the Bridge75 publicly and providing an ANSI Bridge75 PCB for development as well as testing and validating the initial Bridge75 port.
+And to [SHORTCUT STUDIO](https://shortcutofficial.com) for publishing the inital source code for the Bridge75 and providing an ANSI Bridge75 PCB for development as well testing and validating the initial Bridge75 port.

 # Quantum Mechanical Keyboard Firmware